Neighborhood Development Concepts in Lviv Oblast

 Stryi Neighbourhood Concept

-In Stryi, Ro3kvit worked on a neighbourhood connected to several spatial layers: national infrastructure, regional services, and local recreational spaces.
-The area is influenced by the Kyiv–Lviv highway, the regional hospital, and the nearby Stryi River, which the municipality sees as an important recreational resource.
-The aim of the project was to demonstrate how strategic priorities defined at the hromada level can be translated into practical spatial interventions at the neighbourhood scale.
-The concept focuses on improving quality of life, strengthening social interaction, and creating a safe and accessible urban environment.
+The project aimed to demonstrate how strategic priorities defined at the community level can be translated into practical spatial interventions at the neighborhood scale.
+The concept focuses on improving quality of life, strengthening social interaction, and creating a safe, accessible, and inclusive urban environment.

-Three priority intervention areas were identified: improving parking and pedestrian access to the river through a new pedestrian and bicycle connection; redesigning O. Basarab Street to enhance safety, walkability, and climate comfort near the district hospital; and introducing sports and landscape interventions within the hospital grounds to create a new active public space.
-The concept demonstrates how targeted, coordinated interventions can transform underused urban areas into connected and inclusive neighbourhood environments.
+Three priority intervention areas were identified: improving parking management and pedestrian access to the river through a new pedestrian and cycling connection; redesigning O. Basarab Street to enhance safety, walkability, and climate comfort around the regional hospital; and introducing sports and landscape interventions within the hospital grounds to create a new active public space.

 Team: Elina Polyanska, Fulco Treffers, Natalia Kozub, Daryna Pasiuta, Daria Tereshchenko, Svitlana Usichenko, Iryna Tsyba, Sofia Bondar, Ruslan Antonenko, Anastasia Aniskina, Sofia Vinnichenko and Oleksandr Tsyuper.